alexandreroman/terraforming-pks-gcp/README.md

 # Terraforming PKS GCP

-This Repo is based on  [https://github.com/pivotal-cf/terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp). and the work at (https://github.com/making/terraforming-pks-gcp).
+This Repo is based on  [https://github.com/pivotal-cf/terraforming-gcp](https://github.com/pivotal-cf/terraforming-gcp), the work at (https://github.com/making/terraforming-pks-gcp) and (https://github.com/dbbaskette/terraforming-pks-gcp).
 The Concourse Pipline work has been completed and modified to keep from having to download a 3GB file locally to then just send it back up.

-### Prerequisites
+### Prerequisites - Mac

 The prerequisites can all installed on your local system via brew, so if you don't have brew....go get it.
 Your system needs the `gcloud` cli, fly-cli (concourse) as well as `gettext`, and of course, `Docker.
 Here are the OS-X installation commands: